San Francisco neighborhoods

-San Francisco is divided into 40 regions, includingwhere tourists are most interesting areas that bear the following names: Richmond, Sunset, Treasure Island, Castro, Union Square, Haight-Ashbury, Fisherman's Wharf, Civic Centre, and others.
+San Francisco is divided into 40 districts, among which tourists are most interested in the districts bearing the following names: Richmond, Sunset, Treasure Island, Castro, Union Square, Haight Ashbury, Fisherman's Wharf, Civic Center and others.

-Description and main attractions neighborhoods in San Francisco
+Description and attractions of the main areas of San Francisco

-- Civic Center: Worth seeing the building of the Supreme Court of California (in the facade decoration used terracotta and granite, inside the hall you can see a fresco depicting the Californian landscape) and look at the Asian Art Museum (there are stored 17,000 pieces of art and artifacts from Asian countries).
-Due to the central location of the area, then you can attend the various ceremonies and parades (celebration of St. Patrick's Day Parade of Love).
+- Civic Center: It is worth exploring the California Supreme Court building (terracotta and granite in the facade, inside the hall you can see a fresco depicting a Californian landscape) and look into the Asian Art Museum (which contains 17,000 works of art and artifacts from Asian countries).
+Due to the central location of this area, you can attend various ceremonies and parades here (celebration of St. Patrick's Day, Love Parade).

-- South-of-Market: famous Museum of Modern Art (visit to the museum at no cost to those who decide to look here on the first Tuesday of the month; it will appreciate the fans work Kahlo, Mattis, Klee, and yet there is a Caffe Museo, Rooftop Coffee Bar and a sculpture garden, ideal for walks) , Contemporary Jewish museum (in addition to the inspection of the museum exhibits visitors the chance to visit here occasionally passing performances such as ballet performances), the museum of cartoon art.
+- South of Market: famous for the Museum of Modern Art (a visit to the museum will cost nothing for those who decide to drop in here on the first Tuesday of the month; it will be appreciated by lovers of the works of Kahlo, Matthis, Klee; and there is also a Caffe Museo, Rooftop Coffee Bar and a garden sculptures, ideal for walking), the Modern Jewish Museum (in addition to viewing museum exhibits, guests will have a chance to attend the occasional performances, such as ballet performances), the Museum of Cartoon Art.

-- Mission: here you can not only admire and to photograph colorful painted houses and buildings, visit art studios and exhibition grounds, and relaxing in the park - Dolores Park (has conditional division into hipster, "family" and the gay area; there is a possibility get a picnic on one of the lawns and actively spend time on the football field, basketball court and one of the 9 tennis courts).
-In addition, the Mission is to visit in May, when there guests engage in activities in honor of the large carnival (March you can visit the street fair, and in April - at a parade in honor of Cesar Chavez).
+- Mission: here you can not only admire and photograph colorfully painted houses and buildings, visit art studios and exhibition grounds, but also relax in the park area - Dolores Park (it is conditionally divided into hipster, "family" and gay zones; there is an opportunity to have a picnic on one of the green lawns and actively spend time on the football field, basketball court and one of 9 tennis courts).
+In addition, the Mission is worth a visit in May, when guests are invited to celebrate a major carnival (in March you can visit the street fair, and in April - the parade in honor of Cesar Chavez).

-- Fisherman's Wharf: significant places - mechanics museum (interesting collection of slot machines of the 20th century, where guests can play them), Maritime National Historical San Francisco Park (at Pier tourists will be invited to climb aboard historic ships, explore the cabins and the captain's cabin and learn about the lives of seafarers from the story of the guide, at the Centre for visitors - see the remains of vessels shipwrecked in the Museum - to know how to construct ships, sailing ships and modern ships, and in the Scientific library - examine the archival records of shipowners, drawings of construction of ships and 5000 cards), Museum wax (has 270 figures of famous personalities), Pier 39 (a hundred shops, a water park, virtual 3D-rides, a restaurant on the water).
+- Fisherman's Wharf: iconic places - the Museum of Mechanics (interesting for the collection of slot machines of the 20th century, and guests can play on them), San Francisco Maritime National Historical Park (at the Wharf, tourists will be invited to climb aboard historic ships, inspect the cabins and captain's cabin, learn about the life of sailors from the story of the guide, in the Visitor Center - to see the remains of shipwrecked ships, in the Museum - to find out how steamers, sailing ships and modern liners are arranged, and in the Scientific Library - to examine the archival records of shipowners, drawings of ship building and 5000 maps ), Wax Museum (has 270 figures of famous personalities), Pier 39 (has hundreds of shops, a water park, virtual 3D attractions, a restaurant on the water).

-Shops, art galleries and luxury hotelstravelers can find on Union Square, but it should be noted that the "neighbors" of the charms of life are not unsightly neighborhoods with the best hotels.
-Planning a break at the mid-market?
-Take their searches in the area of Fisherman Wharf waterfront.
-Would you like to stay in an area surrounded by greenery?
+Travelers can find shops, art galleries and expensive hotels at Union Square, but keep in mind that the "neighbors" of these delights of life are nondescript neighborhoods with not the best hotels.
+Planning to relax in a mid-range hotel?
+Search for them around the Fisherman Wharf.
+Do you want to stay in an area surrounded by greenery?
 Your choice should fall on hotels in the Richmond area.